WYBC-FM

 WYBC-FM (94.3 MHz) is an urban adult contemporary radio station, licensed to New Haven, Connecticut.
-The station's studios are located on the campus of Yale University.
 The station is owned by Yale Broadcasting Company and operated through a local marketing agreement (LMA) with Connoisseur Media as of May 10, 2013.
 Through the LMA, most of WYBC-FM's programming originates from Connoisseur's facilities located on Wheelers Farms Road in Milford.
-The station's transmitter is located in West Rock Ridge State Park.
+The station's transmitter is located in West Rock Ridge State Park in New Haven.

 History

-WYBC-FM Sign-on in 1959.
+WYBC-FM signed on in 1959.